National Eye Health Week

 Extended time in front of devices can cause common eye issues including dryness, itchiness, and strain.
 The easiest way to prevent and reduce the likelihood of these problems is to introduce the 20-20-20 rule.
 This means for every 20 minutes of screen time, look away for 20 seconds and focus on something 20 metres away.

 After two hours of continuous screen time take a 15-minute rest.
 Make sure you also stay hydrated by drinking plenty of water during your breaks.
-Set a timer and try for yourself!
+Set a timer and try it for yourself!